Subject: Religious Studies

 We will do this by enhancing their spiritual, moral, social, and cultural awareness; allowing each child to reach their full potential.

 The RE Department strives to encourage children to show an interest in diversity, but also the rituals and beliefs existent in the world.
 We want to engage and excite students about the main world religions, morality, and to encourage philosophical thinking.
 We believe that the study of RE is important in developing young people to think critically, act ethically, and understand people’s differences through having an open mind.
-Tolerance isn't enough, and instead we ought to embrace the differences religion and belief bring to our society.
+We encourage the embracing of our differences, and the differences religion and belief bring to our society.
 Through this understanding of the world around us, our students will be better equipped to shape their future.
 The skills learnt in RE will allow them to debate, discuss, evaluate, and critically analyse.
-These skills will give young people a voice to be heard, and skills which stretch beyond the RE classroom
+These skills will give young people a voice to be heard, and skills which stretch beyond the RE classroom.

-To allow students to create substantive knowledge about various religious and non-religious traditions.
+To allow students to create substantive knowledge about various religious and non-religious traditions in order to see the world through different lenses (philosophical, social science and theological) and gain perspective beyond our own.

 Scholarship is embedded in the curriculum to encourage high expectations and allow the opportunity to challenge prior assumptions.
 Exploration will occur to discover the ways in which people express religion and non-religion, by looking at both lived experience and the fluid boundaries between different traditions.
 Students are also given the opportunity to develop knowledge about religious texts.

 Sequencing in the curriculum allows for political, environmental, social, emotional, and intellectual dimension.
 The depth of knowledge in the curriculum has been reviewed to help promote a deeper understanding and to introduce interpretative tools.
-This allows students the opportunity to advance the skills necessary to develop their understanding of theological concepts and where they derive from.
+This allows students the opportunity to advance the skills necessary to develop their understanding of world views and theological concepts, including where they derive from.

 In Religious Education, we aim to produce analytical and open-minded learners through a broad and balanced curriculum.
 We give learners the opportunity to express themselves and have a voice, both through oracy and through extended writing assignments.